By Deb Matlock

 I am truly humbled by the experience of being a part of the natural world.
 So many amazing beings share this earth and so many incredible rhythms, processes, and events happen continually to keep the dance of life going full force.
 Each rotation of the earth and each trip around the sun bring with them such a wildly profound array of ecological, physical, and spiritual events without which we would not only float into space (because…gravity), but we would not experience day and night or the changing seasons and all that comes with those rhythms (essentially everything).
 Dare I say, we would be utterly lost and afloat without this earth and all she offers us.

-Over the years, as I have worked professionally as an environmental educator and shamanic practitioner, I have seen a collective deepening of the interest in exploring our sense of connection with life around us, our ecological and wild selves, and our place within this vast web of life.
+Over the years, as I have worked professionally as an environmental educator and nature-based spiritual life coach, I have seen a collective deepening of the interest in exploring our sense of connection with life around us, our ecological and wild selves, and our place within this vast web of life.
 I have sensed yet another uptick in the desire to know the wild world since the Covid-19 pandemic took hold.
 It seems that, for many people, this pandemic provides the opportunity to get more interested in the parks and trails, wildlife, and plants, all near home.

 In addition to the increase in desire for authentic nature connection experiences, I have also seen a steady increase in people’s interest to give back or work in some way on behalf of the earth and her inhabitants.
 Seeing this continual growing interest in reciprocity warms my heart, ignites my own resolve, and gives me immense hope for a future where all life can live together on this planet in a respectful way.